 These rules generally limit the deductibility of net interest expenses (interest expense in excess of interest income) to 30 percent of EBITDA for tax purposes.
 Unlike traditional thin capitalization or transfer pricing restrictions applicable in many European countries, this restriction applies to any kind of interest expense, irrespective of whether it is derived from intercompany financing or third-party debt.
 The rules only apply to net interest expense exceeding EUR3 million in the assessment period.

-To assess whether the earnings-stripping rules result in a restriction on interest deductions, the EBITDA for tax purposes must be accurately modelled in each case.
-The German generally accepted accounting principles (GAAP) results need to be decreased by tax-free income, such as dividends, capital gains and exempt foreign sourced profits, to determine the allowable amount of interest.
+To assess whether the earnings-stripping rules result in a restriction on interest deductions, the EBITDA for tax purposes must be accurately modeled in each case.
+The German generally accepted accounting principles (GAAP) results need to be decreased by tax-free income, such as dividends, capital gains and exempt foreign-sourced profits, to determine the allowable amount of interest.

 Companies wishing to deduct more interest expense than allowed under these restrictions may be able to take advantage of the so-called ‘escape clause’.
 To qualify, the taxpayer must be able to demonstrate to the German tax authorities that the equity ratio (equity/balance sheet total) of the company is not more than 2 percent (increased from 1 percent by the Economic Growth Acceleration Act for 2010 and later assessment periods) lower than the equity ratio of the consolidated group of which the company is a member.
 In other words, debt financing must not exceed that of the group as a whole.
 Specific rules apply to the calculation of the equity ratio for this purpose, and there is a restriction on the use of debt granted or secured by related parties from outside the consolidated group (tainted debt).
 The interest on such debt must not exceed 10 percent of the total net interest expense for each entity in the group.
 Interest expense in excess of 10 percent on tainted debt is subject to the 30 percent EBITDA restriction.

-For trade tax purposes, the deductibility of interest is further limited by an add-back of 25 percent of any deductible interest expense that exceeds EUR100,000 (together with certain other add-backs).
+For trade tax purposes, the deductibility of interest is further limited by an add-back of 25 percent of any deductible interest expense that exceeds EUR100,000 respectively EUR200.000 as of 2020 (together with certain other add-backs).

 Checklist for debt funding